Severson Biology Home Department of Biological Sciences Eck Institute for Global Health

 Severson Lab

 My laboratory has broad interest in mosquito genetics and genomics, with a primary goal of understanding the molecular genetics of disease transmission by mosquitoes.
 Most of our work involves the Yellow Fever and Dengue Fever virus vector Aedes aegypti.
-This includes development of genetic markers and the genetic dissection of phenotypes associated with competence to transmit pathogens to vertebrates.
-Among pathogens we work with are Dengue virus, the human lymphatic filariasis parasite Brugia malayi, and the avian bird malaria Plasmodium gallinaceum.
+This has included development of genetic markers and the genetic dissection of phenotypes associated with competence to transmit pathogens to vertebrates.
+At present, the pathogen we work with is dengue virus, with a focus on whole transcriptome responses of the mosquito host to infection.
+Other pathogens we have worked with previously include the human lymphatic filariasis parasite Brugia malayi, and the avian bird malaria Plasmodium gallinaceum.
 We have a long standing collaboration on field studies in Trinidad with Dr. Dave Chadee at the University of the West Indies.
-We are also contributing to the Aedes aegypti Genome Project.
+We also played a significant role in the Aedes aegypti Genome Project.

-We have or are conducting studies with the Asian Tiger mosquito Aedes albopictus, the West Nile virus vector Culex pipiens, and the LaCrosse virus vector Ochlerotatus triseriatus.
-Phenotypes we are interested in include vector competence, autogeny, diapause, meiotic drive and several life history traits.
+We have conducted additional studies with the Asian Tiger mosquito Aedes albopictus, the West Nile virus vector Culex pipiens, and the LaCrosse virus vector Ochlerotatus triseriatus.
+Phenotypes of interest have included vector competence, autogeny, diapause, meiotic drive and several life history traits.

 Quick Links